-The role of the Centre’s team involves, among others, providing expert reviews, evaluations and curriculum design support to various draft programme concepts and initiatives across areas and levels of training (undergraduate, graduate, continuing L&D and retraining, etc.).
-In working on this project, the Centre closely partners with other leading national and international hubs for education-focused R&D.
+The role of the Lab’s team involves, among others, providing expert reviews, evaluations and curriculum design support to various draft programme concepts and initiatives across areas and levels of training (undergraduate, graduate, continuing L&D and retraining, etc.).
+In working on this project, the Lab closely partners with other leading national and international hubs for education-focused R&D.

 Strategic Proposals for ‘New Teaching Excellence.’
 Advancing education at all levels through comprehensively upgrading its substance, governing policies and organizational models has been among the Russian Government’s top-priority imperatives in seeking to empower a new and more sustainable momentum for Russia’s global competitiveness, social integrity, and well-being.
 As part of drafting the Russian Socioeconomic Development Strategy through 2035, the Lab’s experts are engaged in developing and filing proposals for revising and enhancing the standards and guidelines for 21st century teaching excellence.